 World no. 1, So Yeon Ryu, said, “Links golf is very different to the courses I usually play and I’m very excited about the challenge ahead this week.
 Just playing for one week is not enough time to get used to this style of course and so this is the perfect preparation ahead of next week’s Ricoh Women’s British Open.
 From what I have seen so far the course here at Dundonald is fantastic and I love being in Scotland – the Home of Golf where it all started.”

 Taking place the week before the Ricoh Women’s British Open at Kingsbarns in 2017, the Aberdeen Asset Management Ladies Scottish Open kicks off a superb two weeks of links golf in Scotland.
 The back-to-back stretch of events echoes the successful strategy employed by the Men’s Scottish Open taking place the week before The Open – an approach proven to be a competitive advantage for those players competing in both Championships.
-The Aberdeen Asset Management Ladies Scottish Open is also a key element of Scotland’s commitments to the staging of The 2019 Solheim Cup at Gleneagles.
+The Aberdeen Asset Management Ladies Scottish Open is also a key element of Scotland’s commitments to the of The 2019 Solheim Cup at Gleneagles.

 Watch the Aberdeen Asset Management Ladies Scottish Open LIVE on Sky Sports on Thursday/Friday from 14:00-17:00 and Saturday/Sunday from 15:00-18:00.